delshadv/MRI_MEG_Combination/README.md

 Cite this paper if you are using part of code:

-"Late Combination shows that MEG adds to MRI in classifying MCI versus Control?" will be specified later.
+"Late Combination shows that MEG adds to MRI in classifying MCI versus Control" : https://www.sciencedirect.com/science/article/pii/S1053811922001835?via%3Dihub

-Work in progress

 rik.henson@mrc-cbu.cam.ac.uk